rhl2073/ScriptableRenderPipeline/com.unity.render-pipelines.lightweight/Documentation~/baked-lit-shader.md

 **Important:** This page is subject to change during the 2019.1 beta cycle.

-# Baked Lit shader
+# Baked Lit Shader

-This shader provides baked lighting via  Lightmaps and light probes.
-Use this shader for stylised games or apps that do not require direct lighting.
-Because of the lack of realtime light calculations, you can expect high performance from these games.
+Use this Shader for stylised games or apps that only require [baked lighting](https://docs.unity3d.com/Manual/LightMode-Baked.html)via [lightmaps](https://docs.unity3d.com/Manual/Lightmapping.html) and [Light Probes](https://docs.unity3d.com/Manual/LightProbes.html).
+This shader does not use [Physically Based Shading](shading-model.md#physically-based-shading) and has no real-time lighting, so all real-time relevant shader keywords and variants are [stripped](shader-stripping.md) from the Shader code, which makes it faster to calculate.

-## Using the Baked Lit shader in the Editor
+## Using the Baked Lit Shader in the Editor

-To create a new Material with the shader:

-1. In your Project window, click __Create__ > __Material__.
-Select the __Baked Lit__ shader.

-To select and use this shader:
+To select and use this Shader:

-1. In your Project, create or find the Material you want to use the shader on.
+1. In your Project, create or find the Material you want to use the Shader on.
 Select the __Material__.
 A Material Inspector window opens.
 2. Click __Shader__, and select __Lightweight Render Pipeline__ > __Baked Lit__.

 ## UI overview